CiscoDevNet/api-insights-openapi-rulesets/docs/rest-conventions.md

 ### Inclusive and Bias-Free Naming

 Your API design, documentation, and implementation must use bias-free and inclusive language where customer-facing, and we encourage careful consideration of language choice in source code also.
 Specifically, eliminate the use of "master/slave" and "whitelist/blacklist."
-Refer to the [API Documentation Inclusive and Bias-free Language section](../products/documenting.md#inclusive-and-bias-free-language) for guidance on replacements and alternatives.
+Refer to the [Cisco API Guidelines Inclusive and Bias-free Language](https://developer.cisco.com/api-guidelines/#!apix-documentation/documenting-apis) for guidance on replacements and alternatives.

 ## REST Representations

 ### Encoding

 The format of representations used in request/responses should be based on established industry or domain standards.
 For example, RESTCONF defines a standard for Network Devices based on YANG.
-Check [Networking Fundamentals](../devices/fundamentals.md) for prescriptive guidance regarding RESTCONF.
+Check [Networking Fundamentals](https://developer.cisco.com/api-guidelines/#!devices-restconf) for prescriptive guidance regarding RESTCONF.

 When such standards do not exist, your API should pick among generic structured format such as JSON, YAML or XML.